Oranotse/aws-restart-portfolio/Certifications | Badges/SimuLearn : Cloud Practitioner Certificate/README.md

 ## What This Learning Path Taught Me 💡

-Across these 12 labs I got hands-on experience with a wide range of AWS services including **EC2, DynamoDB, RDS, VPC, IAM, CloudWatch, Auto Scaling, and Elastic Load Balancing**.
+Across these 12 labs I got hands-on experience with a wide range of AWS services including **EC2, DynamoDB, RDS, EFS, VPC, IAM, CloudWatch, Auto Scaling, and Elastic Load Balancing**.
 I learned how to build architectures that are secure, cost efficient, highly available, and able to scale automatically based on demand.
 This learning path gave me a solid foundation in cloud computing and prepared me for real world AWS environments.

 ---